BerserkerRageRabbit/BerserkerRageRabbit.github.io/README.md

 ### ![L.1Pic](/images/drums.png)

-One of the most refreshing and least stressful parts of this assignment were the piano segment and the arpeggios.
-At this point, I had built my foundation and the decorating part was a piece of cake.
+Some of the most refreshing and least stressful parts of this assignment were the piano segment and the arpeggios.
+At this point, I had built my foundation and the decorating and rearranging parts were a piece of cake.

 ### ![L.1Pic](/images/piano.png)

 The only thing i noticed with the sound that needed to be changed is that the bass didn't really stand out, so i turned up the bass track just a little bit.
-Then that made me have to turn up the piano slightly.
+Then that made me have to turn up the piano slightly, and it was done.

 [Audio](/Productions/GetDancing.m4a)